Boulton's Birds - Part Four

 Why and How?

-Before a pattern is engraved onto a copper plate from which it is printed, designers would draw the design on Bristol board (as explained to us by Violet Elmer).
+Before a pattern was engraved onto a copper plate from which it would be printed, designers would first draw the design on Bristol board (as Violet Elmer explained to us by ).
 The drawing was then given to the engraver, who could replicate it exactly.
-Perhaps, in this case, the drawing, on its return, was partially erased and new elements added and sent back to the engraver.
-Or had the expensive-to-produce copper plate been modified, if this was feasible?
+Perhaps, in this case, the drawing, on its return, was partially erased and new elements added before being sent back to the engraver.
+Or had the expensive-to-produce copper plate been modified, if such a change was feasible?
 We can only guess, and possibly wrongly.
-I could also suggest that something very clever is going on in that the bird with part of the branch on which it is perched is printed alone from a separate copper plate, and the other elements added as required from their copper plates, thereby reducing the engraving costs.
+I could also suggest that something very clever was going on: the bird, with the section of the branch on which it perches may have been printed alone from a separate copper plate, with the other elements added as required from their own plates, thereby reducing the high engraving costs.

 BORDERS